MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-android.md

 ## Android Enterprise dedicated devices

+Previously referred to as COSU.
 These devices are organization-owned, and supported by Google’s Zero Touch.
 The only purpose is to be a kiosk-style device.
 They aren't associated with a single or specific user.
 These devices are commonly used to scan items, print tickets, get digital signatures, manage inventory, and more.

 ---
 | Feature | Use this enrollment option when |